HumanNeuronLab/ERWiN/readme.txt

        - New exporting window makes file saving more streamlined
        - Autosave and possibility of loading autosaved files (*_erwin.mat)
        - Electrode name bug fixed
+       - Order contacts are saved in .mgrid reversed for correct BioImageSuite reading

        Note: electrode parameters may only be modified or updated in the CT tab.
 After updating any electrode parameters, estimation must be